Ferris-Labs/site-draft/content/en/docs/Overview/architecture-overview.md

 The **FX Router(s)** is listening on the stream of Events passing through Kafka.
 Based on the configuration of the platform which is managed in the **Ferris Manager UI** the Router decides if a Service requires to be executed based on the Event contents.
 On finding a configured Handler the gateway sends a message to the Executor and informs it of which packages or scripts are required to be run.

 The **FX Executor(s)** downloads the Service from the **Minio** storage and executes the **Service**.
 The Service may use any Python module that is embedded in the Executor and also use **Consul** for storing its configurations.
-The Execuor sends a series of Events on Service execution.
+The Executor sends a series of Events on Service execution.
 These are once again processed by the FX Router.

 ![image-20211024084807506](/images/image-20211024084807506.png)